How Do Trucking Injuries Happen?

 Unlike an office worker’s desk chair, a truckers’ seat also vibrates and bounces, often contributing to a high occurrence of painful back and neck injuries.
 For truckers, those extended periods of sitting are also typically followed by bursts of strenuous activity like lifting and bending and reaching, which can also cause injury.
 There’s a good reason why you’re supposed to warm up before a workout.
 Unfortunately, most truckers’ schedules don’t leave time for this important step, and truckers get hurt as a result.

 You might think that a hospital or doctor’s office is the last place a trucker could be hurt, but you would be mistaken.
 Doctors are human, too, and sometimes they make mistakes.
 Unfortunately those mistakes can lead to severe consequences like pain, injury, and even death.
 Thousands of truckers are injured by medical malpractice and medical negligence every year.
 The most common types of mistakes include missed or delayed diagnoses, failure to treat, prescription drug errors, and surgical or procedural errors.

 Have You Been Injured on the Job?
 Get The Benefits You Deserve.

 All of these injuries are extremely common among truck drivers, and can be a severe detriment to their jobs and well-being.
 If you are a trucker who’s been injured on the job, it is important to assert your rights and claim the workers’ compensation or personal injury benefits you are rightfully owed.
 If you encounter any difficulty in doing so – or if your benefits are cut off before you have recovered – it is advisable to consult with an experienced trucker attorney who can take action on your behalf.
 The lawyers of Hurt Trucker will fight to make your claim heard and work diligently to get you the benefits you deserve.
-Call toll free at 855-4-HURT-TRUCKER (855-448-7887) today for a free consultation.
+Call toll free at 855-448-7887 (855-448-7887) today for a free consultation.